Oil rebounds from rout on signs of strong product demand

 “The complex is piecing together a modest advance so far today but only one that offsets a miniscule portion of recent losses,” Jim Ritterbusch, president of Ritterbusch and Associates, said in a note.

-The markets slumped on Tuesday, extending a recent run of poor performance.
-Global benchmark Brent tumbled 5.6 percent on Tuesday, just above a 14-month low reached during the session, while WTI lost 7.3 percent, its lowest since August 2017.
+The markets slumped on Tuesday, extending recent declines.
+Global benchmark Brent tumbled to a session low of $55.89 a barrel, the lowest since October 2017.
+WTI sank to $45.79, the weakest since August 2017.

 Broader financial markets have been under pressure on worries that higher U.S. interest rates could slow domestic growth.

-The Federal Reserve is expected to raise interest rates on Wednesday.
-The central bank is due to announce its decision at 2 p.m.
-EST (1900 GMT). [nL1N1YN1E4]
+The Federal Reserve is expected to raise interest rates on Wednesday as it winds up a policy meeting, with a decision set to be announced at 2 p.m.
+EST (1900 GMT).

 Both Brent and WTI have fallen more than 30 percent since the beginning of October as crude supply has increased.